grpc/grpc-java/examples/example-xds/README.md

 ### Run the example without using XDS Credentials

 To use XDS, you should first deploy the XDS management server in your deployment environment and know its name.
-You need to set the `GRPC_XDS_BOOTSTRAP` environment variable to point to the gRPC XDS bootstrap file (see
-[gRFC A27](https://github.com/grpc/proposal/blob/master/A27-xds-global-load-balancing.md#xdsclient-and-bootstrap-file) for the bootstrap format).
+You need to set the `GRPC_XDS_BOOTSTRAP` environment variable (preferred) or if that is not set then the `io.grpc.xds.bootstrap` java system property to point to the gRPC XDS bootstrap file (see [gRFC A27](https://github.com/grpc/proposal/blob/master/A27-xds-global-load-balancing.md#xdsclient-and-bootstrap-file) for the bootstrap format).
 This is needed by both `build/install/example-xds/bin/hello-world-client-xds` and `build/install/example-xds/bin/hello-world-server-xds`.